 Finance Foundations with Jim Stice

-Get a comprehensive introduction to the world of finance, from analyzing risk and return and obtaining financing to understanding how markets and financial institutions, such as banks, operate.
+Get a basic introduction to the world of finance, from analyzing risk and return and obtaining financing to understanding how markets and banks operate.

 Accounting Foundations: Managerial Accounting with Jim Stice